 Maintaining Your Status

 It is your responsibility to maintain your immigration status.
-There are several requirements you must follow to maintain status.
+While the International Services team is here to help you, ultimately it is your responsibility to stay in status and ensure the requirements are followed.
 If you violate any of these requirements, you will be out of status.
 You may lose immigration benefits such as CPT, OPT, H1-B and permanent residency.
 In addition, you may be denied a future visa and/or face deportation.
-This list can also be found on the third page of your immigration document.
+This list can also be found on the third page of your I-20.

 Your passport must be valid at all times.
 Renewal applications must be made with the Embassy or Consulate of the country issuing the passport.
 You will need a “Verification of Enrollment” letter from Indiana Tech; this can be obtained from the Registrar’s Office.
 Addresses of embassies and consulates are at www.usembassy.gov.

-You are required to report any address change to the university within ten (10) days of the address change.
-This includes address changes of any of your dependents as well.
+You are required to report any address change to the university within ten (10) days of the address or phone number change.
+This includes changes of any of your dependents as well.

 You are required to pursue a full course of study during normal enrollment periods (fall and spring semesters).
 A “Drop Form” from the Registrar’s Office must be completed prior to dropping below full-time status.
 Full-time at Indiana Tech is twelve (12) credit hours for undergraduate students.
 Graduate students must maintain 9 or more credit hours.
 You are allowed to deviate from this full course of study only with PRIOR authorization from International Services, and only under very limited circumstances including academic difficulty with the English language or reading requirements, documented illness(es) or medical condition(s), or completion of your program of study.